 - 1 cup shredded lettuce

 - Heat Natural Grapeseed Oil in a nonstick skillet over medium heat.
 Add the onion; saute for about 4-5 minutes or until onions begin to brown slightly.
-Add the carrot, chickpeas, Blazin' Buffalo Blend, and Vegetable Bouillon Soup Base, and water.
+Add the carrot, chickpeas, Blazin' Buffalo Blend, and Vegetable Broth Mix, and water.

 - Increase heat slightly; bring mixture to a boil and allow the liquid to cook off.
 This will take about 5 minutes.